symonk/symonk.github.io/_posts/2017-21-03-Types-of-Testing.md

 ### Security/Penetration Testing:
 Like performance, security testing has a number of different subsequent sections related to it, in the recent year(s) it has became much more prevalent (potentially due to major hackings costing big companies heavy fines).

  - Vulnerability Scanning: The purpose of this is to look for known security issues via using tools to match conditions to known    threats.
-There are many products on the market which offer these capabilities, a common example would be https://www.metasploit.com/
+There are many products on the market which offer these capabilities, a common example would be https://www.metasploit.com/ or OWASP at https://www.owasp.org/